ipfs/js-ipfs/packages/ipfs-core/README.md

 * Look into the [js-ipfs-examples](https://github.com/ipfs-examples/js-ipfs-examples) to learn how to spawn an IPFS node in Node.js and in the Browser
 * Read the [Core API docs](https://github.com/ipfs/js-ipfs/tree/master/docs/core-api) to see what you can do with an IPFS node
-* Visit https://dweb-primer.ipfs.io to learn about IPFS and the concepts that underpin it
 * Head over to https://proto.school to take interactive tutorials that cover core IPFS APIs
 * Check out https://docs.ipfs.io for tips, how-tos and more
 * See https://blog.ipfs.io for news and more